executebig/www/content/fellowship/_index.md

 ## Credits

-_This program is inspired by models developed by initiatives like [CodeDay](https://www.codeday.org/), [Build the Future DeCal](https://thefuture.build/), [Hack Club](https://hackclub.com), as well as various fellowship programs and hackathons.
+_This program is inspired by models developed by initiatives like [CodeDay](https://www.codeday.org/), [Build the Future DeCal](https://thefuture.build/), [Cal Hacks](https://calhacks.io), [Hack Club](https://hackclub.com), as well as various fellowship programs and hackathons.
 We're proud to be able to devote our resources to making tech education more accessible for all._